New York City Lofts for Sale

 Should You Hire a Buyer’s Broker in NYC?

-The History of NYC Lofts
+The History

 Without the means to pay higher rent, they found these abandoned warehouses cheap and adaptable, with plenty of room for them to spread their wings.
-Of course, early loft-living was illegal, as the buildings were not zoned for residential use.
+Of course, early loft living was illegal, as the buildings were not zoned for residential use.
 Regardless, the building owners, faced with the same weak economy as everyone else, often looked the other way when met with paying customers.

-The First Artist Friendly Residence
+The First Artist-Friendly Residence

 One of the first areas to see an influx of artists was the once drab and run-down area that lay south of Houston Street and north of Canal Street, known as SoHo.
 Here, where the roads were barren and dotted with closed warehouses, the creative minds of local artists saw the wide-open spaces and minimalist design as a chance to grow and market themselves.
 The artists’ arrival effectively turned a previously foreboding area of large looming buildings into a trendy neighborhood of small boutiques, shops, and fancy restaurants.